ProjectOpenSea/SIPs/SIPS/sip-7.md

 ## Abstract

-This SIP outlines an interface for zones to provide server-signed orders.
-This allows marketplaces and liquidity providers to provide just-in-time signatures for fulfilling orders, which can lead to features like gasless order cancellations.
+This SIP outlines an interface for zones or contract offerers to provide server-signed orders.
+This allows marketplaces and liquidity providers to provide just-in-time signatures for fulfilling orders, which can lead to features like gasless order invalidation as long as the signer refuses to provide a signature.
 This interface is proposed as a SIP to ensure fulfillers can follow a standard procedure for procuring signatures for orders.

 ## Motivation

 This document describes an interface for signed orders so the Seaport ecosystem can rely on a standard way to procure order signatures.
-Server-side signed orders can provide helpful user-facing benefits, like gasless cancellations and protection against fulfilling orders against stolen items or fraudulent activity by ceasing signature output for certain orders.
+Server-side signed orders can provide helpful user-facing benefits, like gasless invalidation and protection against fulfilling orders against compromised items or fraudulent activity by ceasing signature output for certain orders.

 ## Specification

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 and RFC 8174.

+### Requirements
+SIP-7 requires a single variable data array as part of supplied `extraData`.

+Zones or contract orders that do not implement additional SIPs must support extraData version byte `0x00` in accordance with SIP-6, while zones or contract orders that implement additional SIPs with their own data requirements will require other version bytes.

+Zones or contract orders implementing SIP-7 MUST return a single schema with an `id` of 7 as part of the `schemas` array returned by `getSeaportMetadata()` in accordance with SIP-5.
+They also SHOULD return a URI linking to a description of any required documentation for the associated `metadata` parameter on the returned schema, especially if additional context data is expected by the implementing contract.

 ### Signature Verification